petmri/DCEPrep/README.md

 `-B: enable second round of bias field corrections, post-Z-norm if enabled`

-`-c: clean case's derivative folder prior to processing, ensures \"fresh\" runs but cannot use skips`
+`-c: clean case's derivative folder prior to processing, ensures "fresh" runs but cannot use skips`

 `-C [name]: enable comparison mode, which will output all files to the specified directory within each timepoint.
 Spits out results for that named run.
 Useful for comparing, say, no corrections vs corrections`